 Don’t swim near the seals or you’re inviting trouble:

 great white sharks at marconi beach

-Seals are prevalent at Marconi beach, just look out to sea and you’re sure to see a few. seals have been observed being attacked by great white sharks on cape cod in recent years. take precautions to protect yourself from shark attacks on cape cod.
+take precautions to protect yourself from shark attacks on cape cod.
 Learn how to protect yourself from great white sharks on cape cod.

+Marconi is not a great beach to watch sunsets.
 The sun sets directly behind the tall sand dunes at Marconi Beach, putting the entire beach in shadow earlier than at other cape cod national seashore beaches.

 It can get windy so bring a sweatshirt if you plan on visiting marconi in the early evening. be prepared for a very beautiful sunset as you ascend the stairs to the boardwalk to the parking lot at this time of day.